-I am an architect and, at the University of Brighton and Kingston University, a lecturer and writer on architecture.
+I am an architect and, at the University of Brighton and Kingston University, a lecturer and researcher in architecture.
 I publish and participate widely in the developing field of architectural/archaeological/anthropological interdisciplinarity, especially as this relates to design and drawing.
 With a team from Newcastle University I am a Co-Investigator on the 3-year AHRC-funded project, Wastes and Strays: The Past, Present and Future of English Urban Commons.

 My PhD, completed 2 years ago at the Bartlett, UCL, was titled Scandalous Artefacts: visual and analogical practice between architecture and archaeology, and was supervised across the departments of architecture and anthropology.